Last updated: March 21, 2026

 - (d) supply chain disruptions affecting cloud infrastructure providers used by Atlassian.

-For events described in subsections (a) and (b) of this section, the period referenced in Section 19.8 of the Standard Agreement after which either party may terminate shall be extended to sixty (60) days.
+For events described in subsections (a) and (b) of this section, the period referenced in Section 19.8 of the Standard Agreement after which either party may terminate shall be fifteen (15) days.

 11. Amendments